-Corrections and clarifications to the rules may be posted on the Forum in advance of updating this rule file.
+Corrections and clarifications to the rules may be posted on the forum before updating this rule file.
 It is the responsibility of the teams to review the forum to have a complete vision of these rules.

 Before you read the rules